Operating Millage Information

 Ballot Language:

-Shall the limitation on the amount of taxes which may be assessed against all property, except principal residence and other property exempted by law, in Constantine Public Schools, St. Joseph and Cass Counties, Michigan, be increased by 3 mills ($3.00 on each $1,000 of taxable valuation) for a period of nine years, 2024 to 2032, inclusive, to provide funds for operating purposes; the current estimate of the revenue the school district will collect if the millage is approved and .4944 mill of the 3 mills is levied in 2024 is approximately $61,739?"
+Shall the limitation on the amount of taxes which may be assessed against all property, except principal residence and other property exempted by law, in Constantine Public Schools, St. Joseph and Cass Counties, Michigan, be increased by 2.5 mills ($2.50 on each $1,000 of taxable valuation) resulting in the school district having a total authorized operating millage rate of 19.2441 mills ($19.2441 on each $$1,000 of taxable valuation), of which the school district can levy a maximum of 18 mills, for a period of 8 years, 2025 to 2032, inclusive, to provide funds for operating purposes; the estimate of the revenue the school district will collect if the millage is approved and 1.2559 mills of the 2.5 mills are levied in 2025 is approximately $175,571 (this millage is to restore millage lost as a result of the reduction required by the "Headlee" amendment to the Michigan Constitution of 1963, and will be levied only to the extent necessary to restore that reduction)?

 What does this mean?